Say Cheese with These Great Rhode Island Purveyors

 Newport Wine Cellar and Gourmet

-The gourmet side of this pair of shops carries about fifty imported and domestic cheeses with the wine cellar boasting more than 600 lables of vino.
+The gourmet side of this pair of shops carries about fifty imported and domestic cheeses with the wine cellar boasting more than 600 labels of vino.
 Bonus: The shop also sells gift boxes that are easily customizable according to your budget and recipient’s interests.
 Shipping and local delivery are available.
 5 Merton Rd., Newport, 401-619-3966, newportwinecellar.com

 Mozz Newport